11.00 Behavior Violating University Standards and Appropriate Sanctions

-- Engaging in any unwelcome sexual advance, request for sexual favors, or other unwanted verbal or non-consensual sexual conduct or lewd, indecent or obscene behavior, which is sexual in nature, within the university community or at university-sponsored activities, when the conduct, has the effect of unreasonably interfering with an individual’s academic or work performance or creating an intimidating, hostile or offensive academic, work or student living environment.
+- Engaging in any unwelcome sexual advance, request for sexual favors, or other verbal or physical or non-consensual sexual conduct or lewd, indecent or obscene behavior which is sexual in nature within the university community or at university-sponsored activities, when the conduct has the effect of unreasonably interfering with an individual’s academic or work performance or creating an intimidating, hostile or offensive academic, work or student living environment.

 - Sexual touching, fondling and/or groping, including intentional contact with the intimate parts of another, causing another to touch one’s intimate parts, or disrobing or exposure of another without permission.
 Intimate parts may include the breasts, genitals, buttocks, groin, mouth, or any other part of the body that is touched in a sexual manner.

 - Attempted intercourse, sexual contact, sexual touching, fondling and/or groping.

 - Non-consensual vaginal or anal penetration, however slight, with a body part (e.g., penis, tongue, finger, hand, etc.) or object, or mouth to genital contact.